-The Crossmark Covered Call Income strategy seeks to generate income, provide limited capital appreciation, and generate lower volatility than the broad equity markets.
-Crossmark uses a combined quantitative/fundamental approach to identify large-cap, dividend paying domestic stocks selling at a low range of valuation measurements which also exhibit positive price momentum.
+The Crossmark Covered Call Income strategy seeks to generate option premium income, with the potential for capital appreciation and less volatility than the broad equity market.
+Crossmark uses a combined quantitative/fundamental approach to identify large-cap domestic stocks selling at a low range of valuation measurements which also exhibit positive price momentum.
 The strategy then supplements the overall portfolio's dividend yield by implementing a covered call option overlay.
+Crossmark may select non-dividend paying stocks for the portfolio when listed options on those stocks exhibit potential to generate option premium income.
+Crossmark also manages single-stock portfolios for clients who desire to generate option premium income on their concentrated positions.
+Such portfolios are reviewed on a case-by-case basis to determine whether the potential to generate option premium income is consistent with the client's stated objectives.

-The principal risks associated with this strategy are general market risk, equity market risk, selection risk, company risk, and option writing risk, each discussed below.
+The principal risks associated with this strategy are general market risk, equity market risk, selection risk, company risk, option writing risk, and positive value investing risk, each discussed below.